Bringing innovation to agriculture through education

 Phone: (403) 559-8282

-MD of Bighorn - Andrew Richmond
+MD of Bighorn - Tess Krause

 The Municipal District of Bighorn No. 8 is a rural municipality located in a beautiful natural setting.
 A community of unique communities, the M.D. is characterized by ranching and other agricultural uses, industrial uses, low impact tourism facilities, hamlets, and large tracts of undeveloped crown land reserved for forestry activities.
 It is recognized that the quality of life of our residents is tied to a healthy, natural environment and a robust economy.
 The MD of Bighorn’s Agricultural Services department receives guidance from the Agricultural Services and Environmental Advisory Board (ASEAB).
 The board provides advice and makes recommendations to Council in matters pertaining to the MD’s agricultural programs and related environmental matters.
 The staff in the Agricultural Services department can provide assistance to landowners with completing Environmental Farm Plans, Growing Forward 2 applications, as well as address concerns regarding invasive species and pest management.
 There are a variety of workshops that the MD Agricultural staff provide annually for residents to participate in free of charge.
 Some examples of these can include: